ecome-earth/SFW-Microorganism-App/README.md

 ## 6. Roadmap

-**Current Phase**
+**Current Phase:**

-Currently we are in the development phase.
-We will launch the initial release with the features mentioned in the wireframe file [SFW Microorganism App Wireframes](https://drive.google.com/file/d/1a_gFOeLnrD9907lD4xzv-vF1aDkN3X6V/view?usp=sharing).
+All our past and future milestones are published [here](https://github.com/mylife-plus/SFW-Microorganism-App/milestones).
+The milestones are based on the features mentioned in the wireframe file [SFW Microorganism App Wireframes](https://drive.google.com/file/d/1a_gFOeLnrD9907lD4xzv-vF1aDkN3X6V/view?usp=sharing).

-**Future  Vision**
+**Future  Vision:**

 Integrate decentralised cloud storage solutions like siasky.net and storj.io so users can own their data.